 Then she moved on to the dimension of work-life balance which takes a back seat for many professionals so also hers.
 The challenges posed by women in the job and how life outside job demands answers for stereotypical questions on one’s personal lives.
 But these do not and should not become deterrent factors for a woman to work, she highlighted.
 She wound up her talk by telling that one has to understand that in a dynamic society like ours there is a dire need for lot more positive changes.
 ‘Women should never stop but cross the hurdles to emerge as winners in every possible domain today’.

 This was followed by recognizing and rewarding Ms. Bhavya (III BID), a specially abled student, who is a true achiever of the campus holding distinction in her academic record.
 Capt.
 Dr. Rekha Sinha, Head, Interior Design Department, proudly shared the moment of admission selection process of Ms. Bhavya, which was very objective and not based on emotional stance and was appreciative of Bhavya’s confidence and affirming expression of never letting her down in academic performance.
 Ms. Bhavya with buoyancy expressed her views on how one has to never give up and consistently work to succeed.
 She inspired the entire crowd with a smile and zeal to achieve.
-She also thanked Jain University, faculty and her friends for bringing a constant source of motivation and support for her.
+She also thanked Jain (Deemed-to-be University), faculty and her friends for bringing a constant source of motivation and support for her.